Graduate College - GC

 Graduate Summer Interdisciplinary Seminars

 These summer seminars provide unique opportunities for students and faculty to explore new and interdisciplinary fields of inquiry in intense periods of mutual inquiry outside the regular curriculum.
 Topics vary.
-May be repeated .
+May be repeated.
+Students may register for more than one section per term.
 Students must check with program director to apply credit toward degree.
 Prerequisite(s): Graduate standing and consent of the instructor.

 Chicago Metropolitan Exchange Program